 top of page

-We are audio professionals that design and build audio gear with OCD levels of quality control.
 Harbottle Audio is a manufacturer of extreme quality speakers and subwoofers in the international market for home and studio including; extreme subwoofers, crystal clear loudspeakers and high-tech DSP amplifiers.

 We can all hear a difference between mediocre audio and good audio.
 Afterall, poor sound quality is quite obvious.
 The difference between good and great audio, however, can be disguised.
-That is where many consumers are left feeling like they made a good purchase, only to be disappointed when they begin using their high-end” audio equipment regularly.
+That is where many consumers are left feeling like they made a good purchase, only to be disappointed when they begin using their “high-end” audio equipment regularly.
 How is it possible for so many audio equipment providers to be able to hide the inadequate quality of their sound?
 Ultimately, a lack of sufficient standards.

 While we can hear the differences between good and bad, the difference between good and great is best measured.
 In quantifying great sound quality, it can be actually guaranteed.
 Doing so is time consuming for audio manufacturers.
 It also adds a layer of accountability many don’t believe is worthwhile.
 Harbottle Audio sets the standard for premium audio equipment with exceptional sound quality.
 Not only do they set a standard backed by physics, but they guarantee it.